 Here are seven ways to bring the hygge home with your family this winter.

 “I have kids, and the most wonderful time is when we’re all together,” says Michelle Williamson, a reference librarian with the Ferndale Area District Library at the time of this article’s publication.
 “We’re biased here, but we like books, and reading on the couch with your child is a good way to create hygge for free.”

 She says putting phones and computers away is an easy way to make sure everyone is present together.

 “The best way to be cozy is by first venturing outside in good gear, since kids are perfectly comfortable outside in proper boots and hats,” Williamson says.
 “When you’ve been outside and cold and then you come inside – then you get the hot cocoa.”

 “Cuddling is another hygge idea,” says Elissa Zimmer, youth services librarian at the Ferndale library.
 “Especially if you have pets, cuddling is a great opportunity to bond with the pet.”
 Plus getting everyone together for a group cuddle on the couch while you watch a movie is a great way to stay warm.

 4. Engage the senses

 One element of hygge is engaging the senses – the more the better.
 Sense of smell is sometimes overlooked, but Zimmer says incorporating candles in “the smells of the season” like cinnamon, nutmeg and vanilla can up the hygge factor.
-“Listen to the birds outside and learn about bird watching,” adds librarian Erin Helmrich from the Ann Arbor District Library.
+“Listen to the birds outside and learn about bird watching,” adds librarian Erin Helmrich from the Ann Arbor District Library at the time of interview.
 Bonus points if you craft the bird feeder yourself.